NEET 2021 results declared: Hyderabad's Mrinal Kutteri gets AIR 1, top three get 720 out of 720

-NEET 2021 results declared: Hyderabad's Mrinal Kutteri gets AIR 1, top three get perfect 720 out of 720
+NEET 2021 results declared: Mrinal Kutteri, Tanmay Gupta, Karthika G Nair share top spot with perfect 720 out of 720 marks

 Students who have appeared in the NEET undergraduate exams 2021, can check their result on the official website at neet.nta.nic.in